OpenUrbis/urbis/docs/pull-request-guidelines.md

 - Keep PRs small and focused—it makes them easier to review.
 - Check out [Contributing Guide](docs/CONTRIBUTING.md) for more details if needed.

 That’s it!
-Thanks for helping make Urbis-Workflows better.
+Thanks for helping make urbis-map better.